mtmeyer/create-react-figma-plugin/README.md

 The development server is now running and the plugin is ready to be added to Figma for development.

 Note: The development server also serves the plugin UI on http://localhost:5000/ to make tweaking the UI far more efficient.
+[More info in Development Workflow section](#Development-workflow)

 ### Figma